odoo/documentation/odoo_sh/advanced/submodules.rst

 Indeed, your custom modules can depend on modules from other repositories.
 Regarding Odoo, this feature allows you to add modules from other Git repositories into the branches of your repository.
-Adding these dependencies within your branch through submodules makes easier the deployment of your code and servers, as you can clone the repositories added as submodules in the same time you clone your own repository.
+Adding these dependencies in your branch through submodules makes the deployment of your code and servers easier, as you can clone the repositories added as submodules at the same time you clone your own repository.

 Besides, you can choose the branch of the repository added as submodule and you have the control of the revision you want.